Dubai FAQ Driving in Dubai

 Speeding and Speeding Fines

-Speeding will cost you 200 dhs (this might have gone up to 500 dhs by the time you read this) per flash from the camera - fines are payable all together when you renew your car registration annually.
+Speeding fines were 200 dhs per camera flash until 01 Mar 2008 when fines increased to between AED 400 and AED 1,000.
+Fines are payable all together when you renew your car registration annually.
 This can be unpleasant as one mother discovered a few years ago after having gone too fast past the same camera every day for several months when dropping her children off at school.
 The bill was apparently more than the value of the car.
 Most residents will collect a handful of speeding fines during the course of the year without always being aware of them.

 There is usually a tolerance of 10-20 kph built into the speed cameras.
 Most cars have speedometers that are deliberately set to read a slightly higher speed than you're actually doing.
 This is done by the manufacturer, it's not anything to do with traffic law in Dubai.
 If you put larger tyres on your car, the reading will drop though (you'll be driving faster than what the speedo says - which probably explains the unexpected flash aimed at my car recently).